Herons Bend thrives after floods deliver a welcome drink

 The wetlands team uses technology such as trail cameras and drones to help monitor vegetation response, particularly at sites that can’t be accessed easily.

-Fun fact – this particular trail camera was installed via a kayak and this site is now accessible by foot, all in the space of 6 weeks!
+Fun fact – this particular trail camera was installed via a kayak and this site is now accessible by foot!
+The floodplain had drawn down over February/March 2023 and the images of the new vegetation was captured in August.

 The Overland Corner wetland complex is made up of several temporary wetlands.
 Without a connection to the main river channel, they only receive a drink during high flows, or via environmental water (ewater) pumping.
 It’s recognised as being a wetland of International Importance under the Ramsar Convention.